RedisLabs/terraform-provider-rediscloud/README.md

 Terraform Provider Redis Cloud
 ==================

-The Redis Enterprise Cloud Terraform provider is a plugin for Terraform that allows Redis Enterprise Cloud Flexible customers to manage the full lifecycle of their subscriptions and related Redis databases.
+The Redis Enterprise Cloud Terraform provider is a plugin for Terraform that allows Redis Enterprise Cloud customers to manage the full lifecycle of their subscriptions and related Redis databases.

 Requirements